 - Uterine Fibroid Embolization — UFE is a unique, minimally invasive treatment.
 Rather than remove fibroids, UFE blocks the blood flow to fibroids, causing the fibroids to shrink and die.
 This procedure is performed by an interventional radiologist who injects small particles through a tiny catheter into the blood vessels that feed fibroids.
 With UFE, there’s no vaginal access, no incision, and a dramatic reduction in symptoms for many women.
 In addition, the recovery time is much faster than traditional surgery.

 Rather than a hospital stay, UFE is a same-day outpatient procedure.
-In fact, at Fibroid Institute Dallas, we offer UFE to patients in the comfort of our offices equipped with advanced medical technology.
-Dr. Suzanne Slonim and Dr. Uma Reddy perform UFE utilizing the radial artery, which requires a small wrist puncture rather than an abdominal incision.
+In fact, at Fibroid Institute, we offer UFE to patients in the comfort of our offices equipped with advanced medical technology.
+Dr. Suzanne Slonim and Dr. John Fischer perform UFE utilizing the radial artery, which requires a small wrist puncture rather than an abdominal incision.

 Question #6: Do you have a relationship with an interventional radiologist?

 Your OBGYN knows your history and should provide you with treatment options.
 If UFE is an option, your doctor can refer you to an interventional radiologist.
-Fibroid Institute Dallas is the go-to fibroid expert when it comes to experienced physicians treating fibroids using UFE with a high success rate and satisfied patients.
-We love developing relationships with gynecologists and other referring practitioners in the Dallas/Fort Worth area and beyond.
-Even if you don’t get referred by a doctor, you can still make an appointment directly with Fibroid Institute Dallas for consultation and learn if you are a good candidate for UFE.
+Fibroid Institute Texas is the go-to fibroid expert when it comes to experienced physicians treating fibroids using UFE with a high success rate and satisfied patients.
+We love developing relationships with gynecologists and other referring practitioners in the North Texas and South Texas areas.
+Even if you don’t get referred by a doctor, you can still make an appointment directly with Fibroid Institute for consultation and learn if you are a good candidate for UFE.